 Ultimately, you and your furry best friend have a two-way relationship, so don’t forget that owners stress out dogs.
 Your emotional state affects your dog.

-Anxious or neurotic owners can pass those traits along to their pets.
-Your dog will be more nervous when you are stressed.
+Anxious or stressed-out dog owners can pass those traits along to their pets.
+Your dog will be more nervous if you are stressed.

-Be brave for your dog, and your dog will help you find the courage you need to face the day.
+Be brave; your dog will help you find the courage you need to face the day.

 Sarah Archer is a Content and PR manager at Your Best Digs.
 She’s passionate about evaluating everyday home products to help customers save time and money.
-When she’s not putting a product’s promise to the test, you’ll find her hiking a local trail or collecting stamps in her passport.
+You’ll find her hiking a local trail or collecting stamps in her passport when she’s not putting a product’s promise to the test.